 The Importance of Prenatal Vitamins for Pregnant Women

-The body needs 1 mcg Vitamin B12 every day, and maintaining an adequate level of nutrition is necessary to reduce the risk of pre-term delivery and low birth weight babies.
+The body needs 1 mcg of Vitamin B12 every day, and maintaining an adequate level of nutrition is necessary to reduce the risk of pre-term delivery and low birth weight babies.

 Vitamin D is essential for pregnant women as it reduces the incidents of growth retardation and helps to prevent skeletal deformities.
 It also plays a vital role in preventing Pregnancy Induced Hypertension (PIH) and complications arising from gestational diabetes.
 The standard dosage is 60IU per day.